fbraza/BrazLog/_posts/2021-07-08-spark-optimization.md

 All these theoretical details are not easy to grasp but shed light on a very important aspect of Spark: **each time you will get away from the DataFrame API in your code, you will lose all these optimizations and encounter some performance hits.** This is notably the case when you:

 - process manually RDDs (writing `map()` and / or `lambda` functions).
 - use user-defined functions (UDFs) that are useful and easy-to-use to extend Spark SQL functionalities.
-However they are "black-box" and prevent several Spark optimization processes including the way Spark deals with Java objects.
-For example using UDFs in PySpark will bring you back to the double serialization issue.
+However, UDFs are "black-box" and prevent several Spark optimization processes including the way Spark deals with Java objects.
+For example, using UDFs in PySpark will bring you back to the double serialization issue.

 ### Mitigating storage issues